Rough sound waves in $3D$ compressible Euler flow with vorticity: A model problem

 The level sets of $u$, denoted by $\mathcal{C}_u$, are $\gfour$-null hypersurfaces, and in this paper, we will construct $u$ so that the $\mathcal{C}_u$ are outgoing sound cones; see Fig.\,\ref{F:DOMAINS}.
-Through a long series of reductions, originating in \cites{dT2001,dT2002b} and with further insights provided by \cites{sK2001,sKiR2003,hSdT2005,qW2017}, it is known that the desired Strichartz estimate $\| \pmb{\partial} \Psi \|_{L^2([0,T])L_x^{\infty}} \lesssim \mbox{\upshape data}$ for equation \eqref{E:MODELWAVE} can be proved for $\Sob > 2$, thanks in part to the availability of the bound \eqref{E:MODELGRONWALL}, \emph{provided one can derive complementary, highly tensorial, Sobolev estimates for the derivatives of $u$ up to top order, both along $\Sigma_t$ and along null hypersurfaces $\mathcal{C}_u$}.
-We refer to this task as ``controlling the acoustic geometry,'' and our above remarks make clear that the regularity of the acoustic geometry depends on that $\Psi$ and $W$; see the discussion surrounding equation \eqref{E:RAYCHINTRO} for further clarification of this point.
+Through a long series of reductions, originating in \cites{dT2001,dT2002b} and with further insights provided by \cites{sK2001,sKiR2003,hSdT2005,qW2017}, it is known that the desired Strichartz estimate $\| \pmb{\partial} \Psi \|_{L^2([0,T])L_x^{\infty}} \lesssim 1$ for solutions to equation \eqref{E:MODELWAVE} can be proved for $\Sob > 2$, thanks in part to the availability of the bound \eqref{E:MODELGRONWALL}, \emph{provided one can derive complementary, highly tensorial, Sobolev estimates for the derivatives of $u$ up to top-order, both along $\Sigma_t$ and along null hypersurfaces $\mathcal{C}_u$}.
+We refer to this task as ``controlling the acoustic geometry,'' and our above remarks make clear that the regularity of the acoustic geometry depends on that of $\Psi$ and $W$; see the discussion surrounding equation \eqref{E:RAYCHINTRO} for further clarification of this point.
 In Sect.\,\ref{S:REDUCTIONSOFSTRICHARTZ}, we review the main ideas behind deriving the Strichartz estimate as a consequence of control of the acoustic geometry.
-The basic chain of logic is: control over the acoustic geometry $\implies$ an estimate for an $L^2$-type (weighted) conformal energy for solutions to $\square_{\gfour} \varphi = 0$ $\implies$ dispersive decay estimates for $\varphi$ $\implies$ (via a $\mathcal{T} \mathcal{T}^*$ argument) linear Strichartz estimates $\implies$ (by Duhamel's principle, the energy estimates, and the Schauder estimates for the transport-part of the system discussed in Subsubsect.\,\ref{SSS:MODELMIXEDSPACETIMEFORTRANSPORT}) Strichartz estimates for the quasilinear wave equation \eqref{E:COVARIANTWAVE}.
+The basic chain of logic\footnote{In our detailed proof, we partition $[0,T]$ into appropriate subintervals and derive estimates on each subinterval; see Subsect.\,\ref{SS:PARTITIONOFBOOTSTRAPINTERVAL}.
+This strategy is part of the series of reductions mentioned above.
+Here we are ignoring this technical aspect of the proof.} is: control over the acoustic geometry $\implies$ an estimate for an $L^2$-type (weighted) conformal energy for solutions to $\square_{\gfour} \varphi = 0$ $\implies$ dispersive decay estimates for $\varphi$ $\implies$ (via a $\mathcal{T} \mathcal{T}^*$ argument) linear Strichartz estimates $\implies$ (by Duhamel's principle, the energy estimates, and the Schauder estimates for the transport-part of the system discussed in Subsubsect.\,\ref{SSS:MODELMIXEDSPACETIMEFORTRANSPORT}) Strichartz estimates for the quasilinear wave equation \eqref{E:COVARIANTWAVE}.

 The task of controlling the acoustic geometry is quite involved and occupies the second half of the paper; see Prop.\,\ref{P:MAINESTIMATESFOREIKONALFUNCTIONQUANTITIES} for a lengthy list of estimates that we use to control the acoustic geometry.
 In the case of quasilinear wave equations, many of the ideas for how to control $u$ originated in \cites{dCsK1993,sKiR2003,sKiR2005d,sKiR2006a,sKiR2005b,sKiR2005c,sKiR2008,qW2017}.
 For the model system, the main new difficulty is the presence of the term $\Flatcurl W$ on the right-hand side of the wave equation \eqref{E:MODELWAVE}, whose regularity properties strongly influence those of $u$; below we will elaborate on this issue.
 In this subsubsection, we cannot hope to discuss all of the technical difficulties that arise when controlling $u$, so we will mainly highlight a few key points that are new compared to earlier works.
 Readers can consult the introduction to \cite{qW2017} for an overview of many of the technical difficulties that arise in the case of quasilinear wave equations and for how they can be overcome.
 At the end of this subsubsection, we will mention some of these difficulties since they occur in the present work as well.